mcomella/github-issue-hoister/README.md

 - You still need to click through links to find the most recent pull request
 - It requires an add-on so it's not available to all users.

-Note: only "Author added a commit..." is implemented so far.

 ### Alternatives
 I only looked briefly but I saw no other existing alternatives.